 Less is also best when using accent decor in a room too!
 Not every surface must be covered with decor!
 Use a light hand!

 LOTS OF LIGHT AND MINIMAL WINDOW TREATMENTS

-Rooms on the smaller size need lots of light to make them feel more spacious.
-If your small room has windows make sure the window treatments on the are very basic side.
+Rooms on the smaller side need lots of light to make them feel more spacious.
+If your small room has windows make sure the window treatments are very basic.
 Fancy or fussy window treatments will make a small area look heavy!
 No fluff and swags and excessive trim.